Ain't Them Bodies Saints: Critical reception

-Critics drew extensive comparisons to the work of Terrence Malick, with Bradshaw of The Guardian opining that "there's a mix here of early and late Malick, something of Badlands and also To the Wonder: it looks derivative, with the familiar lens flare and sunset wash.
+Critics drew extensive comparisons to the work of Terrence Malick, with Peter Bradshaw opining that "there's a mix here of early and late Malick, something of Badlands and also To the Wonder: it looks derivative, with the familiar lens flare and sunset wash.
 But if it is a homage, this is an intelligent and accomplished one, a conscientious matching-up of style and substance.'
-David Gritten of The Daily Telegraph also said the Malick influences worked in the film, commenting "Lowery's opening scenes could even serve as the start of an imagined sequel to Terrence Malick's 1973 classic Badlands.
+David Gritten also said the Malick influences worked in the film, commenting "Lowery's opening scenes could even serve as the start of an imagined sequel to Terrence Malick's 1973 classic Badlands.
 But Ain't Them Bodies Saints is no Malick homage.
 That's a relief: there are quite enough already.
-Indeed, far from dwelling on transcendence, as Malick does, Lowery's film has a solid, grounded storyline, rooted in crime thrillers and film noir tradition.'
-Christy Lemire of RogerEbert.com also compared him to Malick, in a positive vein, writing that "the comparisons to Terrence Malick are obvious and many—and a well-deserved compliment—for David Lowery's drama Ain't Them Bodies Saints.
+Indeed, far from dwelling on transcendence, as Malick does, Lowery's film has a solid, grounded storyline, rooted in crime thrillers and film noir tradition."
+Lemire also compared him to Malick, in a positive vein, writing that "the comparisons to Terrence Malick are obvious and many—and a well-deserved compliment—for David Lowery's drama Ain't Them Bodies Saints.
 The setting of 1970s Texas, the impressionistic wisps of memory, the quiet naturalism of warm sunlight and the dusky magic-hour melancholy—they're all there, all those signatures that are reminiscent of the master filmmaker."
-Some critics were less positively inclined towards the film's intimations of Malick's artistry, with Antoina Quirke of the Financial Times writing that "there is a completely numbing sense that this really is a lost Terrence Malick - that this was done a long time ago, and that cinema's cupboards are empty and there is no new stuff to make in a new way."
-A. A. Dowd of the A.V Club maintained that "Even Malick's lesser works, like this spring's To The Wonder, add up to more than the sum of their lyrical parts.
+Some critics were less positively inclined towards the film's intimations of Malick's artistry, with Antonia Quirke of the Financial Times writing that "there is a completely numbing sense that this really is a lost Terrence Malick - that this was done a long time ago, and that cinema's cupboards are empty and there is no new stuff to make in a new way."
+A. A. Dowd maintained that "Even Malick's lesser works, like this spring's To The Wonder, add up to more than the sum of their lyrical parts.
 They have big ideas, bigger emotions, and a sense of dramatic urgency—all qualities fatally absent from this well-shot but bloodless crime fable.
 Lowery, it can't be denied, has Malick's moves down pat.
 It's the Malick touch that eludes him."